wallkop/TeaCache/README.md

 ![visualization](./assets/tisser.png)

+## Introduction
+We introduce Timestep Embedding Aware Cache (TeaCache), a training-free caching approach that estimates and leverages the fluctuating differences among model outputs across timesteps, thereby accelerating the inference.
+TeaCache works well for Video Diffusion Models, Image Diffusion models and Audio Diffusion Models.
+For more details and results, please visit our [project page](https://github.com/LiewFeng/TeaCache).

 ## Latest News 🔥
 **Welcome for PRs to support other models.
 Please star ⭐ our project and stay tuned.**
 - [2025/01/07] 🔥 Support [TangoFlux](https://github.com/declare-lab/TangoFlux).
 TeaCache works well for Audio Diffusion Models!
 Rescaling coefficients for FLUX can be directly applied to TangoFLUX.